Hope, British Columbia: History

 The Stó:lō have lived in the Fraser Valley since 8,000 to 10,000 years ago.

 In late 1782, a smallpox epidemic among the Stó:lō killed thousands – an estimated two-thirds of the population.

 Explorer Simon Fraser arrived in what is now Hope in 1808, and the Hudson's Bay Company created the Fort Hope trading post in 1848.
 The area was transformed by the Fraser Canyon Gold Rush, beginning in 1858.
 The following year Governor James Douglas laid out the Fort Hope town site.
 Hope became part of the new British colony of British Columbia when it was created on 2 August 1858.
 Along with the rest of British Columbia, Hope became part of Canada in 1871.

 Late in 1859, Reverend Alexander St. David Francis Pringle arrived in Hope, and on 1 December of that year, founded the first library on the British Columbia mainland.
 Within two years, he also founded the Christ Church Anglican church, the oldest church on the British Columbia mainland that still holds services on its original site.
 It is a National Historic Site of Canada.

+In 1891, the subdistrict of Hope had a population of 774.

 Hope incorporated as a village on 6 April 1929, became a town on 1 January 1965, and was reincorporated as a District Municipality named the District of Hope on 7 December 1992.

 Naming

-Fort Hope was established in 1848–49 by Henry Newsham Peers.
+Fort Hope was established in 1848–49 by chief trader Henry Newsham Peers.
 He discovered a route through the mountains that did not dip below the 49th parallel, which had become the American border.
 Thus, the hope that his route would be workable was fulfilled.